 What are the four Igbo market days?

 The four Igbo market days are Eke, Orie (also called Oye), Afor, and Nkwo.
-They rotate in a continuous four-day cycle that has been used for centuries in Igbo communities for commerce, social gatherings, and cultural events.
+They repeat in a continuous four-day cycle that has structured commerce, ceremony, and social life in many Igbo communities for generations.

 How do I find my Igbo market day of birth?